oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 	}
 ```
 - Scroll up to the **top** of the file, just below the class definition, and locate where the **EntityManager** is defined and add an annotation :
-  - `@PersistenceContext(unitName = "HelidonATPJTA")`
+  - `@PersistenceContext(unitName = "HelidonJTA")`

 ```
 public class StockResource {
-	@PersistenceContext(unitName = "HelidonATPJTA")
+	@PersistenceContext(unitName = "HelidonJTA")
 	private EntityManager entityManager;
 ```

 Note that the name of the persistence context is defined as a hard coded String, and there is no mechanism for it to be injected via a config property.
-However, this is not as restrictive as it seems as the name just refers to entries in the persistence.xml file, so if we do want to change the database details we can achieve that by modifying the config, and that can be done without source code modifications.
+However, this is not as restrictive as it seems, the name just refers to entries in the persistence.xml file, which itself uses configuration data from the Helidon configuration system, so if we do want to change the database details we can achieve that by modifying the config, and that can be done without source code modifications.

+### Specifying the database connection details

+We need to provide the details of the database connection.
+Helidon has many ways to do this as you've seen earlier, and so show a different way than using a config file we're going to define them as part of the Java system properties.
+The Java system properties are the highest priority of configuration items (environment variables are the next level, then files, directories and URL's) These are defined on the java command line using the syntax `-Djavax.sql.DataSource.stockmanagerDataSource.dataSourceClassName=oracle.jdbc.pool.OracleDataSource` As we're using Elcipse to start our microservcies we need to configure the Eclipse to pass the properties along for us.

+If you are using a database provided by an instructor then they will give you the values for the database connection, or may have already set this up in your virtual machine.
+If you setup your own database then you will have specified a username and password (if you used our example that will be a username of `HelidonLabs` and a password of `H3lid0n_Labs`) have downloaded the wallet file from which you will have got the connection name, for example `tg_high` **yours will be different unless your database is called `tg` !

-Using Helidon to create our PersistenceContext will also ensure that the entity manager is correctly shutdown when the program exits so we won't have any resources hanging around in the database.
+Using Helidon to create our PersistenceContext will also ensure that the entity manager is correctly shutdown when the program exits so we won't have any unused resources hanging around in the database.

-- Run the **Main** class of the project (right-click on **Main.java**, *Run As*, then *Java Application*.
+- Run the **Main** class of the project (right-click on **Main.java**, *Run As*, then *Java Application*.)

 ---